johschmitz/buildroot-ci20/README.md

 # Buildroot ci20

-A super stripped down MIPS Creator ci20 Web Radio image
+A super stripped down MIPS Creator ci20 webradio image, plug in ethernet and a headphone to listen to webradio streams from mpd.
+The streaming is automatically started through mpc in an init script.

 ## Introduction